Financial Consulting, with a Personal Touch

 Social Security and Medicare are separate programs, but both are designed to assist with challenges in your senior years.
 Social Security is guided through the Social Security Administration (SSA) and provides monthly benefits to retirees, people with disabilities and people who have lost their spouses.
 Medicare, which is managed by the Centers for Medicare and Medicaid Services (CMS), is the nation’s health insurance program for people 65 and older and the disabled.
 Social Security works in conjunction with Medicare to inform people about the health insurance program, sign them up within deadlines, process applications and collect applicable premiums.

-The correct answer here is….. it depends!
+The correct answer, here it is... it depends!
 The true question is – do you have enough savings to provide adequate income to sustain your standard of living throughout retirement?
 Some focus points to consider are:

 • Affording retirement is an educated guess.
 You will need to stretch your savings over an indeterminate amount of time under uncertain personal, environmental and economic circumstances.
 The best method is to set a target goal.